panglesd/slipshow/docs/editor-setup.rst

 VSCode
 ======

-Slipshow currently has an official VSCode plugin, available in several plugin stores: the official VSCode one, and open-vsx.
+Slipshow currently has an official VSCode plugin, available in several plugin
+stores: the "Visual Studio Code Marketplace", and "Open VSX Registry".

 The plugin will be activated on ``.slp`` files.
 It will start a preview server, whose address is communicated through a notification, but which is often